doublesecretagency/craft-notifier/docs/events/types/users/user-deleted.md

 # When a user is deleted

 Sends a notification when **a User has been deleted**.

-The trigger fires for both soft deletes (account moved to the trash) and hard deletes alike.
-Restoring a deleted user fires the separate [**"When a user is restored"**](/events/types/users/user-restored) trigger.
+This trigger fires for both soft deletes (moved to the trash) and hard deletes.
+Restoring a deleted user fires the separate [**"When a user is restored"**](/events/types/users/user-restored) event.

 <!--@include: @/events/types/_user-group-filters.md-->